aknackiron/testdroid-documentation/testdroid-cloud-integration/jenkins-plugin/using-annotations/index.md

 in configurations.

 Annotations can be mixed with package or class.
-Those settings are also available from Testdroid Run in Cloud plug-in with Jenkins
+Those settings are also available from Bitbar Testing Run in Cloud plug-in with Jenkins

 ## Example